-To prepare yourself for success at Economics for Leaders (EFL) and Economic History for Leaders (EHFL), carefully review the following information regarding language proficiency and VISA requirements before submitting your application.
+To prepare yourself for success at Economics for Leaders (EFL), Economic Forces in American History (EFIAH), and/or Entrepreneurship in the Global Economy (EGE), please carefully review the following information regarding language proficiency and VISA requirements before submitting your application.

 Students who struggle with English listening, speaking, reading, or writing skills will find that their challenges with the language itself can present significant obstacles to their learning and interaction in the program.
 Determining your level of English language proficiency is essential to a successful outcome at FTE programs.
-All EFL and EHFL programs require competency in English reading, writing, listening, and speaking skills.
+All EFL, EFIAH and EGE programs require competency in English reading, writing, listening, and speaking skills.

 To demonstrate your language proficiency, you will be asked to provide one of the following exam results as an upload to your program application:

 - Test of English as a Foreign Language (TOEFL)

 International applicants who have completed a course of study at a school in the United States, Canada (excluding the province of Quebec), United Kingdom, Ireland, Australia, and New Zealand, or another school where classes are conducted in English, are considered to have met the level of English proficiency required and do not need to submit additional documentation.

 It is the sole the responsibility of the applicant to determine the appropriate visa requirements to attend EFL, EFIAH, and/or EGE.
 Please note, the Foundation for Teaching Economics and the universities where our programs are hosted cannot sponsor visas for any student attending our programs.

 Please consult the U.S. Department of State page below, where you will find helpful information to determine what type of visa you may qualify for, links to specific consular locations, and other information: